Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-The best things to do in Oregon range from forest exploration to coastal adventures and city excursions, making visitors never want to leave.
+The best things to do in Oregon range from forest exploration to coastal adventures and city excursions — it’s enough to make visitors never want to leave.

 Crater Lake National Park